-As at December 31, 2016 there were no significant mortgage amounts within the mortgage portfolio (2015 - one significant mortgage that represents 4.62%).
-All other mortgages have a value below 4.00% of the portfolio.
+As at December 31, 2017 there were no significant mortgage amounts within the mortgage portfolio (2016 - no significant mortgage).
+All mortgages have a value below 4.00% of the portfolio.

 The mortgages bear interest at fixed rates, which are within the company's guidelines and are consistent with the equity based lending market.